master-hax/aosp-system-core/fs_mgr/README.overlayfs.md

   multiple reasons.
   NB: This is not a problem for fastbootd or recovery as overrides are disabled for those special boot scenarios.
+- On retrofit dynamic partition devices, we take the whole alternate super (eg: if "*a*" slot, then the whole of "*system_b*").
+Since we land a filesystem on the alternate super without differentiating if it is logical or physical, the alternate slot metadata will be lost.
 - If dynamic partitions runs out of space, resizing a logical partition larger may fail because of the scratch partition.
   If this happens, either fastboot flashall or adb enable-verity can